banner

 The replication of products must be prepared on three levels.

 The world of information aggregation on the internet is akin to a cocktail party.
 The cocktail party metaphor applies not only to internet social media but also to all enterprises and our daily lives.
-Indeed, it has been proven that internet social media, enterprises, and daily life are not much more complex than a cocktail party.
+Yes, it has been proven that internet social media, enterprises, and daily life are not much more complex than a cocktail party.

 1. The market is a dialogue.